aferrandi/dbtarzan/sourceforge/README.md

 Complete error messages in case of SQL errors.

 Show a link to a "JDBC connection strings" page in the connection editor.

-- Release 1.13

-Added view with vertical representation of a row (Ctrl-R).

-More checks in the "order by" dialog box.

-Copy to clipboard table rows with or without the table header

-Accelerators for the menu items of the table menu